woodward/vim-flashcards/vim/ex commands.md

 :bmod [n]   ⮂  Move to the nth modified buffer
 :sbmod [n]  ⮂  Move to the nth modified buffer, opening a new window

+:stag[!]  tag   ⮂  Splits the window to display the location for the tag found (can be used with the help system)

+:tabnew filename  ⮂  Open a new tab
+:tabclose         ⮂  Close the current tab
+:tabonly          ⮂  Close all other tabs